OSGeo/gdal/doc/source/programs/index.rst

     - :ref:`gdal_raster_scale_subcommand`: Scale the values of the bands of a raster dataset.
     - :ref:`gdal_raster_select_subcommand`: Select a subset of bands from a raster dataset.
     - :ref:`gdal_raster_stack_subcommand`: Combine together input bands into a multi-band output, either virtual (VRT) or materialized.
+    - :ref:`gdal_raster_unscale_subcommand`: Convert scaled values of a raster dataset into unscaled values.
     - :ref:`gdal_vector_command`: Entry point for vector commands
     - :ref:`gdal_vector_info_subcommand`: Get information on a vector dataset
     - :ref:`gdal_vector_clip_subcommand`: Clip a vector dataset